HslCommunication-Community/HslCommunication-Backup/README.md

 	Consolo.WriteLine(read.Message);
 }
 ```
+So we can see that all the other modes of communication are similar to this, including Mitsubishi PLC, Siemens PLC,AB PLC, OMRON PLC, Keane plc, Panasonic Plc,
+redis Communications, EFT Robots, Kuka robots and so on, including its own support for the HSL protocol.

+The goal is to reduce the cost of learning for developers, and usually you have to learn how to use several different libraries and learn the basics of PLC.
+Now,
+all you need to know is how the basic PLC address is represented, and you can read and write PLC data.

+**Note**: In the source code, still contains a lot of Chinese annotation, in the future for a short period of time,
+ill be used in English and Chinese double annotation, thank you for your understanding.

 **HslCommunicationDemo** The features supported by this project can be roughly clear through the demo interface below:
 ![Picture](https://raw.githubusercontent.com/dathlin/HslCommunication/master/imgs/demo.png)